 This means you can extract data from JavaScript-heavy single-page applications, e-commerce sites with infinite scroll, all without writing custom automation code for each site.

-Firecrawl isn’t a single-purpose tool.
-It offers six complementary endpoints:
+Firecrawl isn't a single-purpose tool.
+It offers five complementary endpoints:

 - Scrape: Convert any URL into markdown or JSON